adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 > **View** -> **Debug Area** -> **Activate Console**

 ### 5. `trackAction`/`trackState` implementation examples
-With the Edge Bridge extension successfully installed and registered, you can continue to make the regular Analytics `trackAction` and `trackState` calls.
+With the Edge Bridge extension successfully installed and registered, you can continue to make existing Analytics `trackAction` and `trackState` calls.
 These will be captured by the Edge Bridge extension and sent to the Edge Network.

 Check `ContentView.swift` for implementation examples of both APIs.
-You will see the data payloads that are sent with the calls.
+You will see the data payloads that are sent with each call.

-## Initial validation with Assurance
+## Validation with Assurance
 Assurance is the Experience Platform tool for inspecting all events that Adobe extensions send out in real time.
-It allows observing the flow of events, including the Edge Bridge conversion of `trackAction`/`trackState`.
+It allows observing the flow of events, including the Edge Bridge conversion of `trackAction`/`trackState` events.

 ### 1. Set up the Assurance session
 To create a new Assurance session and connect to it, see the instructions on [setting up an Assurance session](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#1-set-up-the-assurance-session), using the base URL value: